zefdelgadillo/gcs-fixity-function/README.md

-# Fixity Metadata for GCS
+# Fixity Metadata for GCS 🗃
-This script pulls metadata and checksums for file archives in GCS and stores them in a manifest file and in BigQuery to track changes over time.
+This script pulls metadata and checksums for file archives in Google Cloud Storage and stores them in a manifest file and in BigQuery to track changes over time.
 The script uses the [BagIt](https://tools.ietf.org/html/draft-kunze-bagit-17) specification.

 ## Overview
 Files should be stored in a GCS bucket in _bag_, or a directory in GCS bucket.
 In that bag, the script will generate a manifest file and keep track of changes over time in a BigQuery dataset.